DannyYu728/whats-that-fish/README.md

 # What's that Fish?

 Have you ever been in a sushi restaurant and wonder what kind of fishes you were eating?
 Well now you don't have to!
-Using this API, you can search the name of the fish and it will give you a picture to compare it too as well as other information you need to know for your diet.
+Using this API, you can search the name of the fish and it will give you a picture to compare it to as well as other information you need to know related to food.

 ---